Stevens-Mark/Backend-for-WealthHealth/README.md

 ![WealthHealth](WealthHealth.webp)

-# OPENCLASSROOMS PROJECT 14 *(English)*

-# Wealth Health
+# Wealth Health - backend

-- THIS IS THE BACKEND NEEDED FOR THE WEALTH HEALTH PROJECT
+- THIS IS THE BACKEND NEEDED FOR THE WEALTH HEALTH PROJECT (MongoDB version)
-- THE FRONTEND CAN BE FOUND AT BRANCH "db" [FrontEnd](https://github.com/Stevens-Mark/StevensMark_P14_04022022-)
+- THE FRONTEND CAN BE FOUND AT BRANCH "db" [FrontEnd](https://github.com/Stevens-Mark/WealthHealth.git)

 ## Switch a jQuery library to React